CapashenRocks/Lua-Scripts/README.md

  <h4>ApplyWorldBuff_SpecificExpire<br></h4>
  <i>Details:</i><br>
  Apply world buff at character login that will expire at a specific date and no loger apply it.
-This uses a custom spell I made for Fall Celebration (this was an xp buff) and thus needs to be edited to your spell.<br><br>
+This uses a custom spell I made called Fall Celebration (this was an xp buff) and thus needs to be edited to your spell.<br><br>

 <h4>
   AutoSellVT<br></h4>